vercel/virtual-event-starter-kit/README.md

 - Finally, make sure the `SITE_ORIGIN` environment variable is set as `http://localhost:3000`.
 This is required to get the OAuth popup to work locally.
 - Restart the app (`yarn dev`) after editing `.env.local`.

+Once it’s set up, sign up on the registration form on the home page (not from a stage page) and then click "Generate with GitHub".

 #### On Vercel:

 - Set the Authorization Callback URL as `<your deployment’s URL>/api/github-oauth` on GitHub.